warlord500/Attack-of-the-Unidead/README.md

 Upon the storm subsiding, the dead began to rise from their graves.
 Only the chosen one, the *unicycler*, can save us now.

 This is a group project by the students of the Computer Science department at CCC.
 A roguelike dungeon-crawler with a nonsense and absurd take on its theme.
-The project uses Unity.
+The project uses the Godot engine.

 ## TODO